gngrwzrd/BTLEPlus/BLEPlusProtocol.md

 # BTLE+ Serial Service Protocol

 The BTLE+ Serial Service protocol is a binary protocol used to exchange data between two BTLE peers - a central and a peripheral.

 This document describes the format and illustrates the messages and their control flow required.

 ## Terms

 MTU - Maximum transmission unit.
 Default is 20 bytes.

 Packet - A packet is the smallest amount of data transferrable between peers.
 A packet's max size in bytes is the MTU.

 Window Size - The number of open buffers to send or receive data.
 Each buffer's size is MTU.

 Part - A part is the entire window of bytes sent or received.
 This can also be less than the entire window if the message is even smaller.

 ## Protocol Messages

-The protocol exchanges messages between central and peripheral.
-The first byte in each message indicates the protocol message type.
+Protocol messages are used to control the flow of data and are exchanged between the central and peripheral peers.

 ##### Protocol Types